isovic/raptor/README.md

 - (and similar)

 At the moment, `raptor` does not yet align through small nucleotide variations (SNPs and short indels). **This feature is currently in development.**

+Note: The default indexing parameters in `raptor` are different than the ones in Minimap2, so in case you're performing a runtime comparison remember to set them properly.

 ## <a name="building"></a>Building
 Raptor uses Meson as the build system, but the entire process is wrapped using Makefile to simplify the command line usage.